Open Now

 4. Tree Roots

 A reason for a clogged pipe can be tree root intrusions.
 Tree roots thrive in moist environments, and if there is slight damage in the pipeline that allows water to escape, roots will grab hold and begin to grow internally.
-Please think of how firm a tree root is, and then imagine it growing in a confined space of a water pipe.
+Please think of how firm a tree root is, and then imagine it growing in a confined space of a pipe.
 The strength of the root will cause the pipe to block up and collapse under the high pressure of the root.

 5. Moving Soil

 Shifting soil can contribute to pipes bursting underground.
-If a property is undergoing renovations where the outdoor landscape needs to be moved around, you risk compromising your water pipes.
+If a property is undergoing renovations where the outdoor landscape needs to be moved around, you risk compromising your pipes.

 6. Freezing Pipes